needle-mirror/com.unity.netcode/Documentation~/command-stream.md

 It's possible to have most of the things mentioned above for command data usage set up automatically for you given an input component data struct you have set up.
 You need to inherit the `IInputComponentData` interface on the input struct and the task of adding it to the command data buffer and retrieving back from the buffer when processing inputs will be handled automatically via code generated systems.
 For this to work it is required to have input gathering and input processing (like movement system) set up in two separate systems.

 > [!NOTE]
-> It is required you use the `GhostOwnerComponent` functionality, for example by checking the `Has Owner` checkbox in the ghost authoring component for this to work.
+> It is required that you use the `GhostOwnerComponent` functionality, for example by checking the `Has Owner` checkbox in the ghost authoring component for this to work.
 >
->[!NOTE]
+> [!NOTE]
 > Per prefab overrides done in the ghost authoring component inspector are disabled for input components and their companion buffer.
 You can add a ghost component attribute on the input component in code and it will apply to the buffer as well.

+Because input struct implementing `IInputComponentData` are baked by `ICommandData`, [the 1024 bytes limit for the payload](ICommandData serialization and payload limit) also apply.

 ### Input events